igaster/laravel-theme/README.md

     @css(filename)
     @js(filename)

 Please note that you are just defining your css/js files but not actually dumping them in html.
-Usually you only need write your css/js decleration in one place on the head/bottom of you file.
+Usually you only need write your css/js decleration in one place on the Head/Footer of you page.
 So open your master layout and place:

     {!!
 Asset::styles() !!}
     {!!
 Asset::scripts() !!}

-exactly where you want write your declerations (usualy on Head and Footer of the page respectively).
+exactly where you want write your declerations.

 ## Assets dependencies